Has the winter blues got you down? Looking for the best beaches in North America to run away to?

 However, if you can just relax and enjoy its pure beauty, it is the perfect spot.

-Turks and Caicos is a great spot to go, but it is also not the cheapest.
+Turks and Caicos is a great island for solo female travelers, but it is also not the cheapest.

 If you are worried about the budget you might want to skip this spot.
 However, if you have the money to spend and just want to read and relax, it is perfect.